magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

   * **Yes**: Show all the attributes and options even the product is currently out of stock.
   * **No**: Hide all the attributes and options of the product which is currently out of stock.

-* In **Product Count** With this feature, there will have a number which is displayed next to the filter.
+* In **Product Count** field: With this feature, there will have a number which is displayed next to the filter.
 This number allows the shoppers to know how many items which is matched the filter.
-For example: If the filter is displayed: **Cotton(2)**, that means there are 2 items which are matched the filter *Cotton*.
+For example: If the filter is displayed: **Cotton(2)**, that means there are 2 items which are matched the filter **Cotton**.

 .. image:: https://i.imgur.com/ZfTnGp2.jpg